 2022 holiday gift guide: Why you should start shopping for Christmas gifts in September

-Keep reading to find out why starting your holiday shopping in September may be a good idea.
-Plus shop our picks for the best holiday gifts to give for Christmas 2022.
+Keep reading to find out why starting your holiday shopping now may be a good idea.
+Plus shop our picks for the best holiday gifts to give for Christmas 2022, plus this year's top toys from Walmart and Amazon.

 Top products in this article: